naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 ## What's wrong with these interviews

-#### They are a terrible proxy for everyday development.
+#### They are an inaccurate proxy for everyday development.

 First and foremost, they are absolutely nothing like what you would be doing on the job.
 I can tell you with 100% certainty that I have **NEVER** needed to use a heap to solve a real-world programming problem, nor have I seriously considered the benefits of iterating through an array in reverse order to improve the efficiency of an application.
 These kinds of problems *don't exist* in modern day software engineering because the power and speed of recent computers make these performance tricks negligible.
 It's a better use of someone's time if they spent the same effort solving more problems than optimizing a single problem.

 It's also worth noting that [one of the most popular problems on LeetCode](https://leetcode.com/problems/number-of-islands) actually advocates "breaking the rules" and committing a programming faux-pas (overwriting state in the passed in matrix) in order to get the optimal solution.
 You shouldn't expect that a candidate, in 25-40 minutes, should consider breaking a tenet of good software engineering in order to solve a problem more efficiently.
 Thats not really fair, is it?
-Nor is that something that you would encourage them to do if they were working on your team, because they would be leaving a trail of bugs everywhere they go.
+Nor is that something that you would encourage them to do if they were working on your team, because they would be leaving a trail of state-related bugs everywhere they go.

 #### They benefit only a small class of software engineers.

 Let's talk about the kinds of people who benefit from this kind of interview.
 Off the top of my head, I can think of two major groups: competitive programmers, and/or young, single candidates who have recently studied computer science in college.